Chicagoland Mystery Players

 Chicagoland Mystery Players, a police procedural, is "television's first crime series".
-The series was one of several on DuMont that began in a local TV market before being picked up nationally.
+The series began in a local TV market before being picked up nationally, one of several series on the DuMont network which started that way.

 Local origin

 The live television series was first shown locally in Chicago in 1947, sponsored by the Chicago Tribune.

 When the series aired on WGN-TV in Chicago, viewers were not given the solution to the crime.
 Instead they were told that they could find the solution in the next day's Chicago Tribune, the newspaper that sponsored the program.
 WGN-TV was owned by the Tribune.
 During its time on DuMont, the end was included as part of the program.

 Network

-It was picked up by the DuMont Television Network and first aired on the network September 18, 1949,. or September 11, 1949.
+It was picked up by the DuMont Television Network and first aired on the network September 18, 1949, or September 11, 1949.
 The 30-minute show aired on Sundays at 8 pm Eastern Time.
 The show was also known as The Chicagoland Players.

 Gordon Urquhart portrayed police officer Jeffrey Hall, who examined each crime scene, questioned witnesses, and interrogated suspects.
 Bob Smith portrayed Sergeant Holland.
 The director was Bruno VeSota.

 In March 1950 the show's title changed to Chicagoland Players, and the format changed to dramatic presentations that would "cover a wider range of subjects."

 DuMont dropped the program on July 23, 1950, and it is unknown if it continued in Chicago for any time.